 Open on Monday, Tuesday and Wednesday, from 09.30 to 12

 Any changes to the above normal opening times will be

 shown clearly in advance on this website.

-The office will be closed on all Public
+The office will be closed on ALL Public

-If you are travelling some distance or taking time off
+If you are travelling some distance or

-ensure the office has not had to close due to staff
+in advance to ensure the office has not had to close due to staff

 If you are registering for the first time, you